cs544-wisc/s24/p6/README.md

 #### Server

-Now you'll write gRPC-based `nb/server.py` file that receives temperature data and records it to `weather.stations`.
+Now you'll write a gRPC-based `nb/server.py` file that receives temperature data and records it to `weather.stations`.
 You could imagine various sensor devices acting as clients that make gRPC calls to `server.py` to record data, but for simplicity we'll make the